CSE User's Manual

 4.6 FOUNDATION

 Foundation describes the two-dimensional relationship between ground-contact SURFACEs (i.e., sfExCnd = GROUND) and the surrounding ground.
-A FOUNDATION is referenced by Floor SURFACEs (see sfFnd).
-FOUNDATIONs are used to describe the two-dimensional features of foundation designs that cannot be captured by the typical one-dimensional constructions.
-Dimensions from the one-dimensional CONSTRUCTIONs associated with ground-contact floors and walls will automatically be interpreted into the two-dimensional context.
+A FOUNDATION is referenced by ground-contact floor SURFACEs (see sfFnd).
+FOUNDATIONs are used to describe the two-dimensional features of foundation designs that cannot be captured by the typical one-dimensional CONSTRUCTIONs.
+The dimensions from the one-dimensional CONSTRUCTIONs associated with ground-contact floors and walls are automatically interpreted into the two-dimensional context.

-Any wall SURFACEs in contact with the ground must refer to a Floor SURFACE object (see sfFndFloor) to indicate which floor shares the same ground domain as a boundary condition (and establish the two-dimensional context for the basis of the ground calculations).
+Any ground-contact wall SURFACEs in contact with the ground must refer to a Floor SURFACE object (see sfFndFloor) to indicate which floor shares the same ground boundary condition in the two-dimensional context.

 MATERIALs used in a FOUNDATION cannot have variable properties at this time.

-Most of the relevant dimensions and properties in the two-dimensional context are defined in the FOUNDATION object (and FNDBLOCK subobjects) with a few exceptions specified by specific SURFACEs:
+Some of the relevant dimensions and properties in the two-dimensional context are defined in the FOUNDATION object (and FNDBLOCK subobjects), but several others are specified by the corresponding SURFACE objects:

 Some properties applying to all FOUNDATIONs are defined at the TOP level:

-The following data members describe the dimensions and properties of the foundation wall.
-For below-grade walls, the CONSTRUCTION (and corresponding width) of the foundation wall is defined by the Wall SURFACEs referencing the FOUNDATION object.
-For on-grade floors, the CONSTRUCTION of the foundation wall must be defined using fdFtCon.
-The actual height of the foundation wall (from the top of the wall to the top of the slab) is defined by the corresponding SURFACE objects.
+The following data members describe the dimensions and properties of the structural foundation wall.
+The height of the foundation wall (from the top of the wall to the top of the slab) is defined by sfHeight in wall SURFACEs that specify the same sfFndFloor that references the FOUNDATION (through sfFnd).

 Other components of the foundation design (e.g., interior/exterior insulation) as well as other variations in thermal properties within the ground are defined using FNDBLOCK (foundation block) objects.
 Any number of FNDBLOCKs can appear after the definition of a FOUNDATION to be properly associated.